Erik Jones: 2021

 On August 2, 2021, it was announced that Jones would return to the Xfinity Series to run the race at Watkins Glen in the No. 31 for Jordan Anderson Racing.
 This was his first start in the series since leaving JGR and Toyota.
+He eventually crashed out of this race.

 Cup Series

 2015

 Jones unofficially debuted in the Sprint Cup Series during the 2015 Food City 500, when he relieved Denny Hamlin in the No. 11 due to Hamlin's neck spasms.
 After taking over the car, which had been in fifth, he dropped to 37th for the restart, and despite falling to the point where he was two laps down, Jones managed to finish the race in 26th.
 Since Hamlin started the race, he was credited with the 26th-place finish.

 It was then announced that he would drive the No. 18 Toyota Camry for Kyle Busch, who was recovering from a leg injury, at Kansas.
-In his official debut, Jones qualified 12th and ran as high as first before crashing while running fourth.
+In his official debut, Jones qualified twelfth and ran as high as first before crashing while running fourth.
 Jones ended up finishing 40th, 25 laps down.

 Jones made his first career "triple duty" by running all three national series at the November Texas and Phoenix races.
 On November 4, he was announced as the driver of JGR's No. 20 car following the suspension of Matt Kenseth for his incident with Joey Logano at the Martinsville race the previous week.
-Jones finished 12th after blowing a tire late at Texas Motor Speedway.
-He drove the car again at Phoenix International Raceway to a 19th-place finish.
+Jones finished twelfth after blowing a tire late at Texas Motor Speedway.
+He drove the car again at Phoenix International Raceway to a nineteenth place finish.

-2017: Furniture Row
+2017

-For 2016, he originally was planned to drive several races with JGR's fifth car.
+For 2016, he originally planned to drive several races with JGR's fifth car.
 However, due to the charter system, which limits an owner to just four cars without any exception for rookie drivers, his Cup plans were put on hold.

-On August 7, 2016 it was announced that Jones had signed a deal with Furniture Row Racing to drive in their new No. 77 car sponsored by 5-hour Energy for the 2017 Monster Energy NASCAR Cup Series season.
+On August 7, 2016, it was announced that Jones had signed a deal with Furniture Row Racing to drive in their new No. 77 car sponsored by 5-hour Energy, SiriusXM, and GameStop for the 2017 Monster Energy NASCAR Cup Series season.

-On August 19, 2017 Jones dominated at Bristol, winning his first Cup Series pole and dominated early, but lost the lead late in the race to Kyle Busch, who would go on to win while Jones finished second.
-Jones led 260 laps in the race after leading only 50 in his 26 prior starts in the series.
+On August 19, 2017, Jones dominated at Bristol, winning his first Cup Series pole and dominating early, but lost the lead late in the race to Kyle Busch, who would go on to win while Jones finished second.
+Jones led 260 laps in the race after leading only fifty in his 26 prior starts in the series.